COMP-4350-Group-8/admin/role-responsibilities.md

 # Role Responsibilities
+> [!Important]
+> Not all resonsibilities listed below are soley that of the role listed.
+At times some members will need take on other roles' responsibilities.
+If your workload is knoticabley less than that of another member's workload, reach out to help distribute the work.
+>
+> Example of a responsibiliy only one role states, but every member should try to fullfil:
+> - Keeping meetings on track
+>
+> Example of a responsibiliy soley that of the role's holder(s): _(assuming the role holder(s) were not informed)_
+> - Submitting project files for grading
+>
+> In general, if fulfilling another roles' reaponibiley does not confuse or hinder the role holder's ability to work.
+Then it is safe to fulfill without asking.

 > [!NOTE]
 > The resonsibilities listed below each role may not be comprehensive.
 View the examples as a way to understand the role.